 Catalonia is a historic region in Spain.
 This region comprises of four provinces in Spain: Barcelona, Tarragona, Girona, and Lleida.
 Barcelona is the largest and capital city of Catalonia.
 It is also the second-largest metropolitan city in all of Europe.
 Travel to Catalonia is one of the major points of destination for tourists who travel to Spain.
 Depending on which province you choose, you will be able to enjoy a different kind of experience and see numerous sights unique to the region.

 The climate in Catalonia is diverse.
 The coastal parts of the region (such as Girona, Barcelona, and Tarragona) feature a Mediterranean climate.
 But when you travel to Catalonia and its inland parts, you will enjoy the continental Mediterranean climate.
 The Pyrenees mountain range in Catalonia, on the other hand, features an alpine climate.
 The winters in Catalonia are cool to slightly cold with occasional snows.
 Meanwhile, the spring and autumn seasons get the highest amount of rainfall.
 In the summer, Catalonia is hot and dry.
-The temperature could reach 35 to 40 degree Celsius.
+The temperature could reach 35 to 40 degrees Celsius.

 The landscape in Catalonia is like a microcosm of the European landscape.
 It features a variety of soil types and substrates.
 The altitude and distance to the sea is also greatly varied.
 All of these combine to make travel to Catalonia quite memorable; there is a lot to see or do even when you only travel a small distance.